Serial poster

 The inciting incident occurs at 12 minutes when Kate announces she's enrolling in an intense self-actualization program or therapy group, signaling her full embrace of the culture Harvey resists.
 His family is slipping away into the movement..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Harvey makes the active choice to participate in the self-help culture he's been resisting, attending his first seminar or group session to save his marriage and connect with his family., moving from reaction to action.
+This demonstrates the protagonist's commitment to Harvey makes the active choice to participate in the self-help culture he's been resisting, attending his first seminar or group session to save his marriage and connect with his family., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: Harvey seems to be successfully navigating both worlds—maintaining his job while participating in the culture.
+Of particular interest, this crucial beat False victory: Harvey seems to be successfully navigating both worlds—maintaining his job while participating in the culture.
 He appears to have found balance, but the tension between authenticity and conformity remains unresolved., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (76% through) represents the emotional nadir.
 Here, Harvey's marriage or family unit reaches breaking point—perhaps Kate leaves for a retreat, or a major confrontation occurs where Harvey realizes he's lost himself trying to be someone he's not.
-The "whiff of death" of his identity., illustrates the protagonist at their lowest point.
+The "whiff of death" of his identity., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Harvey gains clarity: he can neither fully reject nor fully embrace the culture, but must find his own authentic path.
 He synthesizes his conventional values with openness to change, finding middle ground., demonstrating the transformation achieved throughout the journey.